matthewwall/weewx-owfs/readme.txt

 with the addition of --pyownet_readings that offers a subset of the --readings entries.
 It returns the values most likely to be required.

-Also, the interface configuration has been tweaked to allow its ommision from weewx.conf when either ow or pyownet is used.
+Also, the interface configuration has been tweaked to allow its omission from weewx.conf when either ow or pyownet is used.
 The default is still the USB for python-ow and localhost:4304 for pyownet (as hardcoded in owfs.py.
 The option can still be used in weewx.conf if those defaults are